-Which social media platform is your business on?
+Which social media platform is your business on and how do you know?
 Facebook?
 Twitter?
 LinkedIn?
 Instagram?
 Snapchat?
 Pinterest?
 YouTube?
 Flickr?
 Vimeo?

-In this blog, we run through some of the most popular social media platforms and identify the best business user for each.
+In this blog, the Tomo360 team runs through some of the most popular social media platforms used in business and identifies the best business use for each.

 American women and men between the ages of 25 – 54 make up 32% and 29% of Facebook users and only 9% of users are between the ages of 18 – 24.
 If your company targets a slightly older market, Facebook is the platform to use.
 Facebook could be especially valuable because it encompasses the largest blend of demographics of any social media platform and 44% of users check Facebook several times per day.
 So, post away!

 Twitter focuses more on text (strictly 140 characters or fewer), but also allows users to share images, videos, links, and polls.
 It is made up of a “stream” of short posts that users can reply to by mentioning usernames in their posts with an @ sign.
 Users can also use hashtags (#) to search for users posting about similar topics.

 Twitter has proven to be a valuable tool to reach people all over the world.
 Specifically, it is a strong tool for customer service.
 It provides a unique environment for customers to express their grievances immediately and directly and for businesses to shine by responding promptly and with a thoughtful response to retain the customer.